ralphje/imagemounter/docs/python.rst

    .. attribute:: loopback

       The loopback device used by the volume after :func:`mount` (or related methods) has been called.

-   .. attribute:: exception

-      Contains an exception that occurred during a call to :func:`mount`.

    .. attribute:: was_mounted